 Greek and Roman sexual morals were deeply influenced by ideas about nature and natural behaviors.
 The just person attempted to live according to “natural law.”
-The height of immorality, according to many ancient schools of thought, was to put things to a use for which nature provided no precedent: such activities were framed as being against or in excess of phusis/natura.
-Stoic, or Stoic-influenced, writers were particularly keen on this point, but the idea had traction in wider circles as well.
+The height of immorality, according to many ancient schools of thought, was to put things to a use for which nature provided no precedent: such activities were framed as being against or in excess of nature (phusis/natura).
+Those influenced by Stoicism—the Greek philosophical movement that enjoyed widespread influence in the Roman world during the first few centuries CE—were particularly keen on this point, but the idea had traction in wider circles as well.
 Excessive decadence (luxuria) in all its forms was decried by Roman moralists.
-As the philosopher Seneca would put it: “At first luxuria began to covet what was, according to nature, superfluous, later what was in opposition to nature, and then she made the mind the servant of the body and ordered it to be a slave to pleasure.”
+As the first-century philosopher Seneca put it: “At first luxuria began to covet what was, according to nature, superfluous, later what was in opposition to nature, and then she made the mind the servant of the body and ordered it to be a slave to pleasure.”
 Seneca spoke of the luxuria of those who insist on eating only freshly killed mullet, or of men who wear women’s clothing.
 Pliny the Elder denigrated as luxuria a whole series of things that he saw as going beyond nature: from mining and the use of poisons to perfume and iced drinks.
 Sexual immorality was part of this picture; stoic philosophers saw practices such as same-sex intercourse and adultery as going against nature--only sex for the purpose of procreation was permissible.
 The writings of the second-century Stoic philosopher, Musonius Rufus, exemplify this type of reasoning.
 Rufus notes that those who live luxuriously tend toward sexual excess: they wish for many partners, and sex with both women and men.
 He condemns both adultery and sexual relations between men as being “against nature.”

 Sexual excess was also closely associated with a topos from Graeco-Roman historiographical and anthropological writings: the idea of moral corruption through abundance.
 Once a polity or group became too successful and wealthy, luxuria and excess would grow, and immoral behavior was sure to follow.
 Though the specifics of this process varied, the basic assumption that abundance and wealth led to luxuria and moral degradation had an enduring fixity.
 This cluster of ideas about sexual morals and natural law was transmitted more or less intact to the Christian thinkers of late antiquity.
-The sexual ethics of fourth- and fifth-century Christian thinkers like Ambrose and Augustine were colored by Stoic philosophy.
+The sexual ethics of fourth- and fifth-century Christian thinkers like Augustine and Ambrose, Bishop of Milan, were colored by Stoic philosophy.
 Perhaps more importantly, foundational Christian texts such as the letters of Paul reveal a language of morality that reflects Greek and Roman ideas about natural law.
 The topos of corrupting abundance also survived into the Christian period.
-Its application to a Christian moral universe is demonstrated by an aphorism of Lactantius: “from prosperity (comes) luxuria, from luxuria all other vices assuredly spring forth, likewise impiety towards God.”
+Its application to a Christian moral universe is demonstrated by an aphorism of the fourth-century theologian Lactantius: “from prosperity (comes) luxuria, from luxuria all other vices assuredly spring forth, likewise impiety towards God.”
 And, as was the case for classical moralists, there was a close connection between luxuria and libido (inordinate desire, wantonness).
 Ambrose would assert that “luxuria is the mother of libido” (“luxuria … mater libidinis est”).